tiennt-no1/dropfood-test/README.md

 ## README
 This program is writen by ruby version 2.5.5
-Please view the requirement and problems on pdf file.
+Please view the requirement/problems on pdf file.

 Run the resolve by run:
 ```